per-simmons/claude-code-starter-kit/ace.md

-# ACE: Six-Phase Workflow
+# ACE — Advanced Context Engineering

-Six phases I run on anything bigger than a one-line task.
+Six phases I run on builds.
 Not a tool, not a slash command — a discipline.
 Run it in your head, in a checklist, or as literal sub-agents.

 ```
 research → plan → implement → validate → review → compound